StevenBlack/vocab/readme.md

 ### Reiteration Effect
 Joseph Goebbels said*, "Repeat a lie often enough and it becomes the truth," and he was right; repetition can make people believe things they otherwise wouldn't.
+Goebbels didn't actually say this, but everyone thinks he did because of the Reiteration Effect.

 ### rejoinder